p-szymo/poetrydb_poem_generator/README.md

 ## Next steps
-* Play around with regex to only strip certain characters from the raw poems string.
-For example, keep hyphens, apostrophes, etc. within words.
+* ~~Play around with regex to only strip certain characters from the raw poems string.
+For example, keep hyphens, apostrophes, etc. within words.~~

-  * Possibly increase frequency of '\t' by re-defining it as 2 spaces instead of 4.
+  * ~~Possibly increase frequency of '\t' by re-defining it as 2 spaces instead of 4.~~

+* Possibly drop some single characters (i.e. all but 'a' and 'i')

 * Apply Allison Parrish's [pronouncing](https://github.com/aparrish/pronouncingpy) to certain words.